 But then I spotted pieces I didn’t recognise and bought a few out of curiosity.

-Somewhere along the line that became an idea to buy an example of every playing piece Subbuteo manufactured for the cricket game.
-Which, barring the elusive flat era paper sight screens, is the collection this website represents.
+Somewhere along the line that became an idea to buy an example of every playing piece Subbuteo ever listed on their price lists for the cricket game.
+Which is the collection this website represents.

 My interest has always been in the playing pieces, and not the packaging as such.
 So I don’t claim to have examples of every playing piece in each style of packaging they enjoyed.
 In fact some of my pieces have been found in car boot sale shoe boxes, biscuit tins and more.